Welcome to Madrid

 User login

-Founded in 1955 by the Spanish financier Juan March Ordinas, the Juan March Foundation is a family, heritage and operative institution that develops its activities in the field of humanistic and scientific culture.
-The headquarters are the work of the architect José Luis Picardo, inaugurated in 1975.
+Founded in 1955 by the Spanish financier Juan March Ordinas, the Juan March Foundation is a family-run cultural heritage institution that develops activities in the fields of humanities and sciences.
+Inaugurated in 1975, the building is the work of architect José Luis Picardo.

-The Foundation also has a cafeteria and a shop-bookstore.
+The foundation also features a cafeteria and a shop-bookstore.

 Docking Stations:

-- Marqués de Salamanca (calle José Ortega y Gasset, 30)
+- Marqués de Salamanca (No. 30 Calle de José Ortega y Gasset)

 Free entry.